dotlit/dotlit-starter/README.md

 # dotlit-starter
-An example starter repo to deploy your own dotlit digital garden to GitHub Pages
+An example starter repo to deploy your own digital garden to GitHub Pages

+- Fork this repo
+- Go to settings and enable GitHub Pages
+- edit `index.lit`